-Running your operation like a field service professional is not an easy task.
+Running an operation is not an easy task for field service professionals.
 Even when you do stellar work and perform the tasks as expected, you often have to chase your clients to get paid for a job well done.

 But as tricky as the process might seem, it is still not without its workarounds.
 By following tips such as turning to merchant account providers and tweaking your invoicing practices, you can shorten the gap between completing your work and getting paid for it.